Taking astronomy to the next level

 Better navigation in the air

-Special laser cavities, mirror blanks and tiny prisms made from ZERODUR® are part of Ring Laser Gyroscopes, which are at the heart of the inertial navigation systems used in aircraft.
+Special laser cavities, mirror blanks and tiny prisms made from ZERODUR® are part of ring laser gyroscope (RLG), which are at the heart of the inertial navigation systems used in aircraft.
 These customized components enable a highly precise reference system thanks to their robustness, long lifetime and low gas permeability.

 Precision on the nano scale

-Miniaturization in integrated circuit (IC) systems requires very precise lithography and wafer positioning, which SCHOTT ZERODUR® very low thermal expansion is ideally suited for.
-Additionally, the lithographical optics to create high resolution pixel patterns for OLED and LCD displays makes use of this attribute.
+Miniaturization in integrated circuit (IC) systems requires very precise lithography and wafer positioning, which ZERODUR®‘s very low-thermal-expansion is ideally suited for.
+Additionally, the lithographical optics to create high resolution pixel patterns for OLED and LCD displays make use of this attribute.